-To get more insights into the curriculum crafted by Curriculum-RLAIF and Internal Evaluation, we visualize the distribution of the \textit{reward distance} $\Delta r$ for each curriculum stage.
-For Curriculum-RLAIF, we use a pretrained reward model as in the preliminary study (cf.~Sec.~\ref{sec:preliminary_study}) to calculate the reward distance $\Delta r$.
-For Internal Evaluation, we use the reward distance predicted by the training reward model itself during the training process.
-These two types of reward distance values are normalized into the same range $[0, 5]$ for the convenience of comparison.
-Fig.~\ref{fig:reward_distance_vis_our_internal} illustrates the reward distance distributions for two methods across four curriculum stages in \(\mathcal{C}_\text{brg}\), revealing their relatively similar patterns.
+\textbf{Distribution Visualization.} To get more insights into the curricula crafted by Curriculum-RLAIF and the strongest baseline (Internal Evaluation with the mixed data source (\(\mathcal{D}_\text{ctr}\) + \(\mathcal{D}_\text{brg}^{+ / -}\) + \(\mathcal{D}_\text{rnd}\))), we visualize the distribution of \textit{reward distance} $\Delta r$ across curriculum stages.
+For Curriculum-RLAIF, we utilize a pretrained reward model as in the preliminary study (Section~\ref{sec:preliminary_study}) to calculate $\Delta r$, while for Internal Evaluation, the reward distance is predicted by the training reward model itself during the optimization process.
+These reward distance values are normalized into the same range, i.e., $[0, 5]$, for the convenience of comparison.
+Figure~\ref{fig:reward_distance_vis_our_internal} illustrates the reward distance distributions of both methods across four curriculum stages in \(\mathcal{C}_\text{brg}\), revealing their relatively similar patterns.
 We can see that the modes of both distributions shift progressively from the right (near 5) to the left (near 0) as the curriculum advances from stage 1 to stage 4.
-This trend indicates a gradual improvement in data difficulty throughout the curriculum process.
-As Internal Evaluation explicitly uses reward distance $\Delta r$ for curriculum design, its distributions are steep, with minimum overlaps between adjacent stages.
-In contrast, our method produces flatter distributions with greater overlap between adjacent stages due to its soft control of data difficulty implemented by our proactive curriculum method.
-This distribution analysis suggests that our proactive curriculum method does control the data difficulty and design the curriculum strategy as expected.
+This trend indicates a gradual increase in data difficulty throughout the curriculum process.
+Since Internal Evaluation explicitly leverages $\Delta r$ for curriculum design, its distributions are steep, with minimal overlaps between adjacent stages.
+In contrast, Curriculum-RLAIF produces flatter distributions with greater overlap due to its soft control of data difficulty, implemented by our proactive curriculum method.
+This analysis suggests that our proactive curriculum method indeed controls the data difficulty and designs the curriculum strategy as expected.
 The visualization results using a pretrained reward model for the curricula of both Curriculum-RLAIF and Internal Evaluation are presented in Appendix~\ref{app:add_dist_vis}, demonstrating consistent findings.